-- A few months after my ex-husband left, my grandmother passed away.
-Going back home and being around my family for the funeral was exhausting.
+- After my ex-husband left, my grandmother passed away.
+Going back home and being around my family for the funeral was a lonely retreat.
 It took every ounce of strength I had to try and hide the bags under my eyes and the scars on my wrist.
 I wobbled up on stage to do a reading at Grandma’s service, and I almost collapsed from malnourishment.
 “Are you ok?” they asked.
 “It’s just nerves,” I lied.
 I looked good in my disguise.

 - Unfortunately, I let my mental wellness take a beating as it made a home in the trenches of my soul for a few years.
-In that time, I tried to bury the grief by meeting new people, going back to college, getting a new job… I even got a second chance at love with my now husband, Ryan.
-Of course it was a rocky start as I had trouble trusting in him, and we both brought so much of our own un-healed traumas to the relationship.
-I am grateful to share that thanks to intentional and affective therapy we are now experiencing an ever-growing, ever-learning, emotionally healthy and accountable life together!)
+I tried to bury the grief by being BUSY: meeting new people, going back to college, getting a new job… I even got a second chance at love with my now husband, Ryan.
+Of course, it was a rocky start as I had trouble trusting in him, and we both brought so much of our own un-healed traumas to the relationship.
+I am grateful to share that thanks to intentional and affective therapy we are now experiencing an ever-learning, emotionally healthy and accountable life together!

-- A few days after our wedding I was in a car accident.
+- A few days after marrying Ryan, I was in a car accident.
 I was out of work for three months with a traumatic brain injury.
 At the same time, my parents filed for divorce, and my mom slept on our couch for a bit.
 I started to feel numb to the experience of loss.